Savyaschi/Hackathon-EDW/README.md

 2. EDA on Cust data and LMS data reveals the pattern in LMS and Cust data, In Other words the corelation between Customer's Income and
    Loan Taken is significant.
 And Similarly Customer's Age and Qualification does have similar corelation with Loan Amount.
    Takeaway from this EDA is Customer Profiling for Loan is going to add other cols in LMS data.
-   Challenge 1: Cust Table has only 10000 cust and LMS has 33K unique Cust ID so Mapping them with Cust ID is going 23K* No of New          Variables will be added in LMS data.
+   Challenge 1: Cust Table has only 10000 cust and LMS has 33K unique Cust ID so Mapping them with Cust ID is going to yield Missing Obs    which equals 23k * No of new variables will be added in LMS data.
    Aprroach: Since there is Corelation between these two tables so used Cust segmentation and created their Profile, there were 10          distinct cust type is found with Silhoute Coeff is .47, instead of merging entire cust table merged Customer cluster information to      LMS data.
 Using Random Forest/ KNN  /Missranger, missing values were imputed.

-3.
+3. In LMS each Loan Id is repeative, which signifies Loan on Loan scenario, and Month on EMI payment,so technically each Loan Id has        Minimum of 20 Obs, so in selecting a observation is going to be random.
+   Why Random?
+   I Ranked each Obs based an Agreement ID and Pending Principal Amount in Descending order(ie Highest Pending Princiapl will be Ranked
+   1) and Ascending also.
+After Running GBM on Both the cases There's no change or Improvement on ROC curve.

+4. With Above Datapoints build ML models based on GBM, RF, DT with Cross Validation and in H2O environment, with ROC over .93.

+5. Email data is still untouched which carries information about the Customer ID who comunicated via Emails.
+Emails contains subject        Line Seeking info/Foreclosure/Loan Transfer/Clarifications, Understanding the Types of Words used in Mail and using Loughran            Dictionary snetiment of Mails have been captured and merged these sentiment score using cust Id.

+6. Again applying the Predictive Models SVM/GBM/RF/ DT to predict the Probablity of Loan Foreclosure with Improved ROC.